Unit1208/KudoMan/README.md

 # KudoMan
 [GPL-3.0-or-later](LICENSE)
-KudoMan is a script designed to periodically fetch, log, and visualize Kudos from the Stable Horde API.
+KudoMan is a script designed to fetch, log, and visualize Kudos from the [Stable Horde API](https://aihorde.net/).

 > [!WARNING]
 > This script has only been tested on Linux.
-It has been written to be cross-platform, but no idea if it works on Windows or MacOS.
+It has been written to be cross-platform, but I no idea if it works on Windows or MacOS.

 ## Features